Rajan316/healthcare-analytics/Framingham/README.md

 </p>
 This is a highly imbalanced dataset with only roughly 15% of the observations lying in the category of having a high risk of contracting a cardiac disease.

-##  Split the data into training and testing sets

 #### Steps: